EU court adds to knife-edge Brexit drama

 Vote postponed?

-The debate on the merits of the deal and the meaning of the EU verdict came amid signs that May might postpone Tuesday's vote, where a defeat could prompt her fall and create a political train crash in the UK.
+The debate came amid signs that May might postpone Tuesday's vote, where a defeat could prompt her fall and cause a political train crash in the UK.

-"If this goes pear-shaped in the way that it really could, on the back of people opposing the deal that is on offer tomorrow night, the wreckers in history will forever be known as the wreckers," Sir Alan Duncan, May's junior foreign office minister, said in London.
+"If this goes pear-shaped in the way that it really could, on the back of people opposing the deal that is on offer tomorrow night, the wreckers in history will forever be known as the wreckers," Alan Duncan, May's junior foreign office minister, said in London.

 "If rumours of a delay [of Tuesday's vote] are correct, it will be pathetic cowardice by a PM and government that have run out of road and now need to get out of the way," Scotland's Sturgeon tweeted, as May held emergency talks on Monday with her cabinet in Westminster.